 In 1975 Richard Tripp was elected Mayor of Washington and served a six-year term.
 During his time as mayor, Richard Tripp initiated the establishment of the National Register Historic District in Washington.
 Throughout his forty-four-year ownership of the Bowers-Tripp House, Richard Tripp made no structural changes to the house.
 On October 29, 1993, the Tripps sold the house to Robert and Nita Byrum.

 Mr. and Mrs. Byrum owned the home until their death in October 2020.
-On May 17, 2021, the Byrum Estate sold the house to Ellen Brabo, the current owner.
+On May 17, 2021, the Byrum Estate sold the house to Ellen "Ell" Brabo, the current owner.
 Ell converted the home into a boutique hotel, opening as The Ell Hotel in June 2022.